derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

     - *shallow neural network* - neural network with one hidden layer
     - *deep neural network* - neural network with two or more hidden layers

+## Chapter 2 - How the backpropagation algorithm works

+- *backpropagation* - a fast algorithm for computing the gradient of the cost function